 Semi-automated car parking system

 On the other hand, a semi-automated car parking system is also run on a mechanical system that is used to move a car to the parking spot.
-Still, taking the car into the system and its operation needs some help of the attendant/the driver.
+Still, taking the car into the system and its operation needs some help from the attendant/the driver.

 The main differentiating factors between a fully and semi-automated APS are often space and cost.
 The areas with larger capacity, i.e. more than 100 cars, tend to be fully automated.
-Because of their comparatively smaller volume and mechanism, APS is mostly present in locations where a multi-story garage would be overly big, immoderately costly or unrealistic.
+Because of their comparatively smaller volume and mechanism, APS is mostly present in locations where a multi-story garage would be overly big, immoderately costly, or unrealistic.